-- 3.15 The SHMA sets out the broad economic consequences of the projected growth in Chapter 5.
-This references the Economic Development Needs Assessment 2020-2040 which forecasts an additional 4,824 jobs within the District between 2020 and 2040.
-This forecast is based upon methodologies of two of three forecasting houses that do not provide the basis to identify significant growth in the transport and storage sector. - 3.16 The number of jobs to be created within South Staffordshire is likely to significantly exceed the 4,824 jobs forecast by virtue of committed development at the West Midlands Interchange (WMI) which will provide significant growth in the transport and storage sector.
-The WMI itself is projected to create 8,500 jobs of which 40% will be higher skilled and this level of growth would represent 17% of the Stoke-on-Trent and Staffordshire LEP's new jobs target to 2030. - 3.17 At present the SHMA assumes that the projected growth of the working age population in South Staffordshire will grow by 6,618 people between 2020-2040.
-Whilst this is in excess of the forecast jobs growth outlined in the EDNA, Cameron Homes is concerned that the EDNA fails to realistically consider additional jobs created at WMI.
-Further consideration should therefore be given to whether the minimum local housing need figure derived from the standard method would support the necessary growth in the working age population to create a balanced community within South Staffordshire to support such jobs growth, even taking into consideration the 4,000 additional homes to meet unmet needs in the wider housing market area. - 3.18 Further evidence is necessary to consider the balance between jobs and the working age population that would be necessary to satisfy the jobs demand.
+- 3.16 The SHMA sets out the broad economic consequences of the projected growth in Chapter 5.
+This references the Economic Development Needs Assessment (EDNA).
+The EDNA Update 2024 forecasts an additional 5,326 net additional jobs in South Staffordshire over the period 2020-2041.
+This compares to the 4,824 jobs within the district between 2020 and 2040 identified in the previous EDNA.
+This forecast is based upon methodologies of two of three forecasting houses that do not provide the basis to identify significant growth in the transport and storage sector. - 3.17 The number of jobs to be created within South Staffordshire is likely to significantly exceed the 5,326 jobs forecast by virtue of committed development at the West Midlands Interchange (WMI) which will provide significant growth in the transport and storage sector.
+The WMI itself is projected to create 8,500 jobs of which 40% will be higher skilled. - 3.18 At present the SHMA assumes that the projected growth of the working age population in South Staffordshire will grow by just 1,012 people between 2023 and 2041.
+This is significantly lower than the forecast jobs growth outlined in the EDNA.
+Further consideration should therefore be given to whether the minimum local housing need figure derived from the standard method would support the necessary growth in the working age population to create a balanced community within South Staffordshire to support such jobs growth, even taking into consideration the 640 additional homes to meet unmet needs in the wider housing market area. - 3.19 Further evidence is necessary to consider the balance between jobs and the working age population that would be necessary to satisfy the jobs demand.
 This may require an uplift in local housing needs identified.

-Policy DS5: The Spatial Strategy to 2039
+Policy DS5: The Spatial Strategy to 2041

-3.19 Cameron Homes supports the proposed spatial strategy to 2039 which recognises environmental capacity and seeks to make best use of existing infrastructure whilst recognising opportunities to delivery new infrastructure.
+3.20 Lovell Homes supports the proposed spatial strategy to 2041 which recognises environmental capacity and seeks to make best use of existing infrastructure whilst recognising opportunities to delivery new infrastructure.